flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

               2. (Optional) The Spark operator supports Kubernetes ResourceQuota enforcement.
 If you plan to use it, set `per-Task resource requests <https://docs.flyte.org/en/latest/user_guide/productionizing/customizing_task_resources.html#customizing-task-resources>`__ that fit into the quota for each project-namespace.
-A Task without resource requests or limits will be rejected by the K8s scheduler as described `in the docs <https://kubernetes.io/docs/concepts/policy/resource-quotas/>`__.
+A Task without resource requests or limits will be rejected by the K8s scheduler as described `in the Kubernetes docs <https://kubernetes.io/docs/concepts/policy/resource-quotas/>`__.
                  The following is a sample configuration you can add to your Helm chart values, adjusting the resources to match your needs:

                  .. code-block:: yaml